wpanel/wpanel4-cms/readme.md

 # Quick start

-The easiest way to have Wpanel CMS ready to start developing your project is through [Composer] (https://getcomposer.org), with the SQLite database and using the built-in PHP server.
+The easiest way to have Wpanel CMS ready to start developing your project is through [Composer](https://getcomposer.org), with the SQLite database and using the built-in PHP server.
 To do this, follow the steps below.

 - Run the composer command to create your project:
 ```